bbaddoo/comp488-midterm/README.md

 Set up instructions and architecture overview:

+FINAL MODIFICATIONS: So, what i have done now forme the live commenting on my midterm is I have have added tunneling and logging to my website.
+I am using datadog for my visualization and ngrok for my tunneling with a public link.
+For datadog I used my secret and API key and launched it with kubectl apply -f datadog_agent.yaml -n datadog and kubectl get pods -n datadog to check the logs.
+I then downloaded ngrok and made the public server link for it to join and launched it with ngrok my port which is 3000.
+I also have my frontend monitoring with this my API key through datadog.

 -Cloning the provided repository and building out my docker images -ex for frontend: docker build -t comp-midterm:1.0 ./frontend -repeat for the order-api and product-api(make sure to use correct image name